-Dog owners in Electoral Area C and Ranchero can now purchase a dog licence using the CSRD's online dog licensing program.
-The new online program will make it easier for dog owners to obtain a licence.
+Dog owners in Electoral Area C and Ranchero can purchase a dog licence using the CSRD's online dog licensing program.
+The online program makes it easier for dog owners to obtain a licence.

 Owners can now choose the type of licence they wish to purchase for their dog.
 An Annual Dog Licence can be purchased each year and is valid from January 1 to December 31 in the year of purchase.
 An Annual Renewable Dog Licence can be purchased for a one-time fee and will renew automatically each calendar year for the duration of the life of the dog for which it was issued.
 Owners are responsible to notify the CSRD when the ownership information for that dog changes.